heregrima/imageDetectionApi/README.md

 # Problem: Image Object Detection
 ## Overview
-Build an HTTP REST API in Java or Node.js for a service that ingests user images, analyzes them for object detection, and returns the enhanced content.
+Build an HTTP REST API in Java for a service that ingests user images, analyzes them for object detection, and returns the enhanced content.
 A user of the full API should be able to:
 - Upload an optionally labeled image and run image object detection on it.
 - Retrieve all images and any metadata obtained from their analyses.
 - Search for images based on detected objects.